 Born in 1928 in Argentina, he studied at the National School of Fine Arts.
 In the school students began to practice painting and sculpture through drawing and modeling, imitating the teachers and through other subjects such as nude painting and portraits.

 At the age of 30, thanks to a scholarship granted by the French embassy in Argentina, he moved to Paris.
-He decided to move there to break dependency from other Argentinian artists, and to see with his own eyes what was being done in France, not the distorted reflection that came to Buenos Aires.
+He decided to move there to break away from the dependency he had on other Argentinian artists, and to see with his own eyes what was being done in France, not the distorted reflection that came to Buenos Aires.

-With more than 60 years of legacy, he is still one of the most significant figures in the op-art movement.
-This movement, which arose at the end of the 50s, and prevails until today, has been a revolutionary art of the time.
-“Optical art” achieves that the singular signs are repeated based on measurable and comparable regulations and that serial structures give rise to redundancy understood as repetition in space, with or without variations.
+With over 60 years of legacy, he is still one of the most significant figures in the op-art movement.
+This movement, which began at the end of the 50s, and still prevails today, has been a revolutionary art of the time.
+“Optical art” achieves that the singular signs are repeated based on measurable and comparable regulations and that serial structures are understood as repetition in space, with or without variations.
 Its objective is to produce effects of relief, depth or movements of geometric shapes without resorting to the relief or the real animation of the surfaces.
 It is based not only on the mechanical, electronic and light movement of the works, but also on the optical effect that is achieved with the movement of the spectator, the head and eyes movement to achieve focus on the effect proposed by the art work.

 In this process, he began to capture the reflection-images that, together with the woodcuts and monocopies he had made in Argentina, marked his first research around the problems of movement and the link between the work and the spectator.

 In 1960 he founded the Groupe de Recherche d’Art Visuel (GRAV, Visual Art Research Group), a space that remained active only for ten years, at that time immersive art did not have the importance or notoriety that it has today.